waddyhussain/Prep-Reward-Distributor/README.md

 # Prep-Reward-Distributor
-This scripts scrape the voters of a prep from tracker and calculates the percentage of their votes to distribute rewards as per their share.
+This scripts gets the voters and bonders of a prep and calculates the percentage of their votes/bonds to distribute rewards as per their share.

 Twitter: [@bearsurvivor](https://twitter.com/BearSurvivor)

 ## How to Run Script
 **Create virtual environment**

-`virtualenv env`
+`python3 -m venv venv`

-**activatre virtual environment**
+**Activate virtual environment**

-`env\Scripts\activate`
+Windows: `venv\Scripts\activate`\
+Linux: `source venv/bin/activate`

 **Install Dependencies**